smartswap-org/.github/profile/README.md

 ## Overview

 Smartswap is an Intranet-based project designed for managing cryptocurrency portfolios by interacting with centralized platforms such as Binance.
-The platform enables both manual and automated trading through a quantitative market analysis-based trading algorithm.
+The platform enables automated trading through a quantitative market analysis-based trading algorithm.
+You can create, import, simulates your own strategies and run a Trading Bot with a Web Interface and tools on cryptos markets.

+> [!IMPORTANT]
+> **See the main repository** : [smartswap](https://github.com/smartswap-org/smartswap)

 ### Features

 - ⏲️ Cost-effective planning and position
 - 🔒 Data security and reduced hosting costs leveraging its Intranet infrastructure
 - 📈 Integration of strategies for automated trading

+---

+## Details

 ### Key Projects Integrated